 In future periods, the ARO is accreted for the change in its present value and capitalized costs are depreciated over the useful life of the related assets.
 If the fair value of the estimated ARO changes, an adjustment will be recorded to both the ARO and the asset retirement capitalized cost.
 Revisions in estimated liabilities can result from revisions of estimated inflation rates, changes in estimated retirement costs, and changes in the estimated timing of settling the ARO.
 The fair value of our ARO was estimated by discounting projected cash flows over the estimated life of the related assets using credit adjusted risk-free rates which ranged from 1.20% to 4.20%.
-There was no ARO settled during the three months ended December 31, 2016.
-See discussion below regarding ARO settlements during the three months ended December 31, 2016 and 2015, respectively.
+There was no ARO settled during the three and nine months ended June 30, 2017.
+See discussion below regarding ARO settlements during the nine months ended June 30, 2016.
+Accretion expense of \$17,000 and \$15,000 was recorded during the three months ended June 30, 2017 and 2016, respectively.
+Accretion expense of \$0.1 million and \$45,000 was recorded during the nine months ended June 30, 2017 and 2016, respectively.

 EMCORE leases its primary facility in Alhambra, California covering six buildings where manufacturing, research and development, and general and administrative work is performed.
 Several leases related to these facilities expired in 2011, and were being maintained on a month-to-month basis.
 In November 2014, a new lease for four of the six buildings was signed, which was retroactively effective on October 1, 2014.
-The new lease extended the terms of the lease for three years plus a three year option to extend the lease and clarified the obligations and restoration work necessary to restore the buildings back to the requirements in the lease.
+The new lease extended the terms of the lease for three years plus a three year option to extend the lease, which was not exercised prior to the deadline for exercising such option, and clarified the obligations and restoration work necessary to restore the buildings back to the requirements in the lease.